WeblateOrg/weblate/docs/admin/machine.rst

 Huge translation memory with machine translation.

-Free, anonymous usage is currently limited to 100 requests/day, or to 1000 requests/day when you provide contact email in :setting:`MT_MYMEMORY_EMAIL`.
+Free, anonymous usage is currently limited to 100 requests/day, or to 1000 requests/day when you provide contact e-mail in :setting:`MT_MYMEMORY_EMAIL`.
 You can also ask them for more.

 To enable this service, add ``weblate.machinery.mymemory.MyMemoryTranslation`` to